A Hybrid Riemann Solver for Large Hyperbolic Systems of Conservation Laws

 \section{Classical Riemann Solvers}

-In this section we will recall some well-known Riemann solvers, which are necessary for the development of the new family of hybrid Riemann Solvers.
-The numerical flux function \eqref{eq:gerneralNumFlux} and thus, the resulting scheme, is completely dictated by the dissipation matrix $D$ and thus, by the dissipation function $d(\nu)$.
-Therefore, we break down the following discussion to comparing the dissipation matrices of the schemes, or equivalently, the dimensionless scalar dissipation function $d(\nu)$, see Eq.~\eqref{eq:trafoDd}.
-We outline several well-known numerical flux functions in the appendix \ref{sec:Appendix}.
+In this section we will recall some well-known Riemann solvers, which are necessary for the development of the new family of hybrid Riemann solvers.
+The numerical flux function \eqref{eq:gerneralNumFlux} and thus the resulting scheme is completely dictated by the dissipation matrix $D$.
+As indicated by Eq.~\eqref{eq:trafoDd}, we can thus break down the discussion to the dimensionless scalar dissipation function $d(\nu)$.
+We only compare the dissipation functions and do not explicitly state the numerical flux functions.
+However, several well-known numerical fluxes are specified in appendix \ref{sec:Appendix}.

 In order to obtain $L^2$ stability, $d(\nu)\geq \nu^2$ is required.
-If we want to restrict ourselves to monotone schemes, the dissipation function has to lie above the absolute value function \cite{GodlewskiRaviartNumApprox}.
+If we want to restrict ourselves to monotone schemes, the dissipation function has to lie above the absolute value function \cite{GodlewskiRaviart2013}.
 Below this bound, the scheme is non-monotone, which means that undesired oscillations may occur at discontinuities.
-Therefore, in general, we want the dimensionless scalar dissipation function to fulfill $d(\nu)\geq |\nu|$.
+In general we want the dimensionless scalar dissipation function to fulfill $d(\nu)\geq |\nu|$.